About Perranzabuloe Parish

 The parish’s popularity as a holiday destination began to grow in the early 1800s and, with the coming of the railway in 1906, tourism became firmly established as part of the parish’s economy.

-The beginning of the twenty-first century sees the parish and Cornwall facing some very serious challenges – the need for housing and the need to protect the environment; the need for well paid employment and the need for training to enable people to secure that employment; the need for health care for a growing elderly population and the need to provide recreation for young people.
+The beginning of the 21st century sees the parish and Cornwall facing some very serious challenges: the need for housing, well paid employment, training to enable people to secure that employment, health care for a growing elderly population, provision of recreation facilities for young people and the importance of protecting the environment.

-The clear message which you gave through the survey was that you wanted a better balance struck between the needs of visitors to the parish and the needs of residents.
+The Parish Council is committed to working with the community and other organisations to tackle these issues.
+It is clear that the community is seeking a better balance between the needs of visitors to the parish and the needs of residents.